thatsmanmeet/Tasky/README.md

 # Tasky

-Tasky is a simple todo list app built with Material 3 and Jetpack Compose.
+Tasky is a highly intuitive and easy-to-use todo list application designed for those who seek a powerful yet minimalistic way to manage their daily tasks.

 ## Features ⭐️
-- Modern Design.
+- Modern Design
 - Notifications for tasks
-- Material You Dynamic theming.
+- Material You Dynamic theming
-- Add and Delete Sounds.
+- Add and Delete Sounds
-- Minimal Design.
+- Minimal Design
-- Completely Offline making it privacy first.
+- Completely Offline making it privacy first

 ## Technologies 🛠️
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.